Testing Cosmic Censorship Conjecture for Extremal and Near-extremal (2+1)-dimensional MTZ Black Holes: Introduction

 \section{Introduction}

-Penrose and Hawking have shown that gravitational collapse leads inevitably to curvature singularities \cite{singtheo,ccc}.
-The {\it weak cosmic censorship conjecture} (WCCC) proposed by Roger Penrose asserts that naked spacetime singularities (not hidden behind an event horizon) must be forbidden in a physical universe (see \cite{r1} for a review).
-The conjecture exists so far without concrete proof and is generally considered a fundamental law of general relativity.
+Penrose and Hawking have shown that gravitational collapse of massive objects leads inevitably to curvature singularities \cite{Hawking-Penrose70,Penrose69}.
+The {\it weak cosmic censorship conjecture} (WCCC) proposed by Roger Penrose asserts that naked spacetime singularities (not hidden behind an event horizon) must be forbidden in a physical universe (see \cite{Jacobson10a} for a review).
+The conjecture exists so far without concrete proof and is generally considered as a fundamental law of general relativity.
+The validity of the CCC is consistent with the second law of thermodynamics and the energy conditions.
+However turning a black hole into a naked singularity ultimately destroys some of the energy conditions and the Hawking-Bekenstein's famous entropy-area law.
 If the conjecture is violated somehow, the exposed singularity may provide a window to test the theories of quantum gravity.
 The validity of the conjecture has been tested via numerous Gedanken experiments for extremal and near-extremal black holes in the literature.
 The first Gedanken experiment in this vein was constructed by Wald.
-He showed that particles which carry sufficient charge or angular momentum to overcharge or overspin an extremal Kerr-Newman black hole are not absorbed by the black hole~\cite{wald74}.
-This result was also generalised to scalar test fields~\cite{semiz1,t2}
+He showed that particles which carry sufficient charge or angular momentum to overcharge or overspin an extremal Kerr-Newman black hole are not absorbed by the black hole~\cite{Wald74b}.
+This result was also generalised to scalar test fields~\cite{Semiz11,Toth12}.